kelmo974/forestry_learning/READ.md

 Performed some light exploratory data analysis just to see if any basic trends were evident.
 Created a bar chart showing which species had the highest count of 'disturbed' classification.
 Created a box chart to make sure that filtering for survey data greater than or equal to 2015 was correct under both 'stable' and disturbed categories.

 Leaning on XGBoost and Scikit learn, a model was designed and trained on ml_training_data_dominant.
+The common_names of species was shifted to a target encoded variable.
+This isn't as reliable as adding a factor like species risk, based on known susceptibility of different tree species to various disturbances.
+This was a crucial step though, as training on strings is not possible in XGboost.
+Model execution was successful.
+A confusion matrix as well as the general confidence performance metrics like precision, recall, and an f-1 score were catalogued.

+The script also succeeded in saving a backup of the SQL table ingested to feed the model.

+To move this from a blackbox script into more of an actionable product, an audit list was generated and also saved into the /data folder.
+This .csv contains the plot_id values of false positives for disturbed records that the model was able to identify.
 ---

 ## Tech Stack & Libraries